top of page

 I wish I had discovered his music earlier, but am grateful many people had the foresight of recording his performances, and for the music he left behind.
 Here is one of my favorites

-As I'm writing this blog Trigger posted an update on 1 of my beloved bands Turnpike Troubadours.
+As I'm writing this blog Trigger posted an update on 1 of our beloved bands Turnpike Troubadours.
 Amidst breakup rumors, they are taking an extended hiatus.
 The Turnpikes have taken the Red Dirt sound out of Oklahoma and into the mainstream with sold-out concerts across America, and top charting albums on the Country, and Folk charts.
 Mind you, this is all without major label support, and on the strength of well-crafted songs, and stellar musicianship.

 Additionally, they have created an infrastructure that supports sonic-ally simpatico bands.
 Case in point, The Medicine Stone Festival is an annual event in the Turnpike's hometown of Tahlequah where they give artists an opportunity to perform, and connect with fans.
 People from all over the world come to the event.
 Past performers include Cody Canada & The Departed, Jason Boland & The Stragglers, and Parker McCollum to name a few.